ElektraInitiative/libelektra/doc/help/kdb-import.md

 ## DESCRIPTION

 If the `format` argument is not passed, then the default format will be used as determined by the value of the `sw/kdb/current/format` key.
-By default, that key is set to the `dump` format.
+By default, that key is set to the `storage` format.
 The `format` attribute relies on Elektra's plugin system to properly import the configuration.
 The user can view all plugins available for use by running the kdb-list(1) command.
 To learn about any plugin, the user can simply use the kdb-info(1) command.

 This command allows a user to import an existing configuration into the key database.
 The configuration that the user wants to import is read from `stdin`.
 The user should specify the format that the current configuration or keys are in, otherwise the default format will be used.
-The default format is `dump` but can be changed by editing the value of the `sw/kdb/current/format` key.
+The default format is `storage` but can be changed by editing the value of the `sw/kdb/current/format` key.
+The `storage` plugin can be configured at compile-time or changed by the link `libelektra-storage.so`.

 ## CONFLICTS